DankouMath/codePath/README.md

 Exercices of the CodePath by yaspr

-/!\ all exercices marked  by '-' is impcomplete
+/!\ all exercices marked  by '-' is imcomplete